 However, fans don't suffer these restrictions when Garth Brooks performs in Virginia, Utah, New York or Colorado.
-These states have laws with the same protections as the Fan Protection Act, so Virginia, Utah, New York or Colorado fans can freely transfer, resell, and give away their tickets.
-Big-name acts like Garth Brooks regularly perform in states with laws like the Fan Protection Act, so there's simply no credibility to Ticketmaster's claim that this law would stop concerts from coming to Alabama.
+These states have laws with the same protections as the S116 and H315, so Virginia, Utah, New York or Colorado fans can freely transfer, resell, and give away their tickets.

+Big-name acts like Garth Brooks regularly perform in states with laws like S116 and H315, so there's simply no credibility to Ticketmaster's claim that this law would stop concerts from coming to Massachusetts.

-A new federal law removes Ticketmaster's main justification to impose restricted tickets.
+A recent federal law removes Ticketmaster's main justification to impose restricted tickets.